counterbeing/homepage/hugo_tech_blog/content/bits/proving-the-monty-hall-problem/index.md

-When I first heard of the Monty Hall problem, I read about it in Sam Harris' [The Moral Landscape](https://samharris.org/books/the-moral-landscape/), and it took me a few minutes to really wrap my brain about it.
+When I first heard of the Monty Hall problem, I read about it in Sam Harris' [The Moral Landscape](https://samharris.org/books/the-moral-landscape/), and it took me a few minutes to really wrap my brain around it.
 Talking about it with a few people since, I struggle to convince them that this really works this way.
 I think part of it is that I still don't quite believe it.
 Which is why I'm going to write a program that can run the problem over and over to show wether or not the